Kou-ding/Ricing-Tutorial/README.md

 >Like this: ~/.config/name_of_the_app/name_of_the_app.conf

 #### Note !: There are some parts of the configuration files that need altering for the rice to work.
-- hyprland: monitors
+- hyprland: Monitors.
+Even though I have set them to configure automatically, people with multiple screens might need to swap them around through the config file.
-- hyprpaper: wallpaper directory, monitors
+- hyprpaper: Wallpaper directory, Monitors.
-- hyprlock: wallpaper directory and image directory
+- hyprlock: Wallpaper directory, Image directory.
 - nix config: the "Basic configuration" and the "User" sections of the file. ( You can keep the ones nixos generated during your graphical nixos installation )